impactorbitco/handbook-main/content/ims/policies/HR/Morale Events Policy.md

 Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
 Status: Not started
 Version Number: 1.1
+---

 **1. Introduction**

-At Green Orbit Digital, we recognize the importance of fostering a positive work environment that promotes employee satisfaction, motivation, and well-being.
+At Impact Orbit Creative Group, we recognize the importance of fostering a positive work environment that promotes employee satisfaction, motivation, and well-being.
 Morale events play a vital role in achieving these objectives by providing opportunities for employees to socialize, bond, and recharge outside of their regular work duties.
 This policy outlines the guidelines and procedures for organizing and conducting morale events within our organization.

 **2. Objectives**

-The objectives of morale events at Green Orbit Digital are as follows:
+The objectives of morale events at Impact Orbit Creative Group are as follows:

 - Enhance employee morale, satisfaction, and engagement.
 - Foster a sense of community and camaraderie among employees.